Andrew Gillum Chooses Chris King As Running Mate

 When King was running for governor, he ran as Christian Progressive interested in stimulating the economy.
 Important aspects of his personal campaign outside of economic development included expanding health care access, fighting discrimination against LGBTQ+ residents in the state of Florida, and correcting the housing crisis.
 He has a degree in religion from Harvard as well as a law degree from the University of Florida and has been a successful businessman in Orlando.

-Gillum and King will run against Republican opponent Ron DeSantis and his pick for lieutenant governor, Miami Rep. Jeanette Nuñez, in the elections this November.
+Gillum and King will run against Republican opponent Ron DeSantis and his pick for lieutenant governor, Miami Rep. Jeanette Nuñez, in the election this November.